about girl in the pearl

 Needless to say, I adored the process, and it showed in the final product.
 As a result, the bracelets were an overwhelming success and these first "customers" became my biggest fans and encouraged me to pursue handmade jewelry as a business.
 I was unsure at first, but the more I thought about it and the more friends I witnessed doing what they loved for a living, the more it seemed like the path for me.

-Over the past five years, a combination of loyal customers, the support of other entrepreneurs, and my own devotion to creating new pieces has led to my jewelry being featured in boutiques around Oregon and California, and Girl in the Pearl is evolving into more than I ever imagined.
+Over the past ten years, a combination of loyal customers, the support of other entrepreneurs, and my own devotion to creating new pieces has led to my jewelry being featured in boutiques around Oregon, Washington and California, and Girl in the Pearl is evolving into more than I ever imagined.
 I still take the same care in creating every piece I bring to market, and the positive feedback I receive is always a thrill.

 Thanks so much for coming by!